sets the UTF-8 flag. When this flag is

 If you specify 0 or 1, the flag will be set to false or true,

 respectively.
-When you try to set this flag, the buffer will be checked
+When you try to set this flag, the document will be checked

 for UTF-8 compliance, and you will get an error message in case of

 failure.
-When you try to reset it, the buffer is set to ASCII or
+When you try to reset it, the document is set to ASCII or

 8-bit, depending on its content.
 A ‘U’ will appear on the